Skip to contents

 Set-up

 We use a non-small cell lung cancer image to illustrate how to use SpaTopic.
 The data object here can be download from here, with original public resources available on the nanostring website.
 These images were generated using a 960-plex CoxMx RNA panel on the Nanostring CoxMx Spatial Molecular Imager platform.
 We selected Lung5-1 sample and annotated cells using Azimuth based on the human lung reference v1.0.
 The Lung5-1 sample contains 38 annotated cell types.
 Since we used healthy lung tissue as the reference, tumor cells were labeled as ’basal’ cells.
-More informaion can be found here.
+Here we mainly followed the cell annoration step from Satija Lab, with more information can be found here.

 ## We use Seurat v5 package to visualize the results.